Rosena Allin-Khan

-Rosena Chantelle Allin-Khan (born 10 May 1978) is a British politician and medical doctor serving as Shadow Cabinet Minister for Mental Health since 2020.
-A member of the Labour Party, she has been Member of Parliament (MP) for Tooting since the 2016 Tooting by-election.
+Rosena Chantelle Allin-Khan (born 10 May 1978) is a British politician and medical doctor serving as Member of Parliament (MP) for Tooting since 2016.
+A member of the Labour Party, she attended shadow cabinet as Shadow Minister for Mental Health from 2020 to 2023.

 She stood as a candidate at the 2020 Labour Party deputy leadership election, finishing in second-place after three rounds of voting.
 She was previously Shadow Minister for Sport between October 2016 and January 2020.

 Early life and education

 Rosena Chantelle Allin-Khan was born in Tooting.
 Her parents were both musicians: her Polish mother had been a singer in the Polish girl group Filipinki, and met her father, originally from Pakistan, while the band was on tour in London.
 After having two children together, the couple separated.
 Rosena's mother worked at three jobs to support Rosena and her brother.

 Allin-Khan was educated at Trinity St Mary's Primary School, Balham, followed by The Grey Coat Hospital.
 But her disappointing A-level grades, two Es and a U, dashed her hopes of being accepted to study medicine.
 Instead, she studied medical biochemistry at Brunel University, funding her education through a series of part-time jobs and establishing a strong record.
 She was accepted to study medicine at Lucy Cavendish College, Cambridge, where she was assisted by scholarships.